by Tea Master DANIELA CUBELIC

 This triple action powerhouse can help:

 - Counteract brain fog & fatigue caused by the time change.
-The refreshing scent clears the cobwebs.
+The refreshing scent is so intensely icy that it helps clear the cobwebs & the green tea is associated with boosting creativity & mental function.

 - Promote sinus health & boost immune response to spring colds & flu (inflamed sinuses can worsen allergies & colds & flu).